KENTUCKY REGIONAL EXTENSION CENTER

 For health care providers, although complex, compliance with HIPAA is especially important.
 The federal government can impose severe sanctions on organizations found in violation of HIPAA.
-Federal regulations for meaningful use and MACRA/QPP also require participating providers to perform a security risk assessment each year to be eligible for incentives or bonuses.
+Federal regulations for Promoting Interoperability (PI) and the Quality Payment Program (QPP) also require participating providers to perform a security risk assessment each year to be in compliance with these programs.

 The Kentucky REC can help with navigating HIPAA’s requirements to safeguard the confidentiality, integrity and availability of patient information.
-We offer two services to aid health care organizations: Security Risk Analysis and Project Management services.
+We offer three services to aid health care organizations: Security Risk Analysis, Vulnerability Scanning, and Project Management services.

 For more information on these services, click the boxes below or contact the Kentucky REC today.